USS Eaton: 1945

-Post World War II
+After World War II

-Reclassified DDE-510, 2 January 1951, Eaton was recommissioned 11 December 1951 at the Boston Naval Shipyard, and joined Escort Division 22 at Norfolk, Virginia, 29 May 1952.
-She operated as far as the Caribbean and made two midshipman cruises in the summer of 1953: the first to England, France and Italy, the second to Halifax, Nova Scotia.
-She sailed 28 April 1954 for NATO exercises off Derry, followed by a good will tour of ports in Germany, Belgium, Denmark, England, and France before joining the 6th Fleet for exercises in the Mediterranean, including a mock "defense" of Turkey during which she 'sank' the same 'enemy' Turkish submarine twice.
+Reclassified DDE-510, 2 January 1951, Eaton was recommissioned 11 December 1951, at the Boston Naval Shipyard, and joined Escort Division 22 at Norfolk, Virginia, on 29 May 1952.
+She operated as far as the Caribbean and made two midshipman cruises in the summer of 1953, the first to England, France, and Italy, then to Halifax, Nova Scotia.
+She sailed on 28 April 1954 for NATO exercises off Derry, followed by a good-will tour of ports in Germany, Belgium, Denmark, England, and France before joining the 6th Fleet for exercises in the Mediterranean, including a mock "defense" of Turkey during which she "sank" the same "enemy" Turkish submarine twice.
 After rescuing four survivors from SS Mormackite on her return passage, Eaton arrived at Norfolk on 10 October.

-In the early 1950s the Eaton collided with a surfacing submarine, but the following destroyer averted a worse collision owing to quick action of the captain.
+In the early 1950s, Eaton collided with a surfacing submarine, but the following destroyer averted a worse collision owing to quick action of the captain.
 The collision resulted in damage to the submarine's periscopes and conning tower.

-In early 1956 during ASW exercises Eaton was involved in a collision with the destroyer USS Power (DD-839).
+In early 1956 during antisubmarine warfare exercises, Eaton was involved in a collision with the destroyer USS Power (DD-839).